Arts Award recognises the widest possible range of arts activity

 Young people can also take part in more than one art form as part of their Arts Award and in fact we positively encourage this at the Discover and Explore levels.

-If in doubt whether an art form or project might fit:
+If you're in doubt about whether an art form or project might fit:

-A young person is interested in cake decoration - they can do their Arts Award based on the designs of any decorations.
-They will not meet the assessment criteria if they focus solely on the recipes and techniques for making nice cakes.
+A young person interested in cake decoration - they can do their Arts Award based on the designs of any decorations.
+They will not meet the assessment criteria if they focus solely on the recipes and techniques for making good cakes.